Apirone/apirone-sdk-php/docs/settings.md

 // Save to file
 $settings->toFile('/absolute/path/to/file.json');

-// Get as JSON object
+// Get as stdClass object
 $json_settings = $settings->toJson();

 // Get as string.
 Use JSON_PRETTY_PRINT or 128 as parameter to get pretty print.